nandish21594/machine_learning_algorithms/README.md

 # machine_learning_algorithms

-This repository contains my implementations of some basic machine learning models in python.
+This repository contains my implementations of some basic machine learning models in python which were part of the Master's programme.